Logo

 • Devs: Hey Jen, we’re getting this error, can you help?

 • Me: Sure.
-This one sounds like you need to check that the sum of the line items you’re passing in match the Subtotal field you’re passing on the header.
+This one sounds like we need to check that the sum of the line items we're passing matches the Subtotal field we're passing on the header.

 • Devs: It does match.

-• Devs: Already did, it still doesn’t work!
+• Devs: Already did, but it still doesn't work!

 • Me: I’ll be right over to look at it with you.